creativescala/scala-template/docs/src/pages/README.md

 1. Clone or fork this repository to create your own project.
 2. Change the settings in `project/Settings.scala`.
-3. Declare any dependencies in `project/Dependencies.scala` and then add then to settings as appropriate.
+3. Declare any dependencies in `project/Dependencies.scala` and then add them to settings as appropriate.
 4. Start sbt and run `build` to make it happen.